Dave V. Klein, B.A.

 While attending Humboldt, I went on National Student Exchange to the University of Alaska Southeast in Juneau during my Junior year.
 Upon graduation from Humboldt, I returned to Juneau and have been working with UAS since.
 My role at UAS have varied from employment with student housing to manager of the recreation center to regional web coordinator.
 What attracted me to Southeast Alaska was the feeling I had as an exchange student.
 That was the feeling of euphoria one felt as a child upon waking up the morning of a trip to Disneyland.
 For the outdoor enthusiast, Juneau has just about everything for those who enjoy kayaking, hiking, hunting, camping, fishing, skiing...you name it.

-My wife Lori also works at UAS as the Director of the Student Resource Center.
-We have a wonderful son Garrett, who loves the outdoors and spends most of his time along the shoreline.
-Just recently Garrett has taken to ocean kayaking.
-We now all explore the coastline in the comfort of kayaks.
+My wife Lori also works at UAS.
+We have a wonderful son Garrett, who loves the outdoors and exploring our wonderful surroundings.
 To coin the term, "Life is Good".

 - Created UAS course schedule.
 Resulted in one regional authoritative source for class information, saving UAS money in print production and mailing costs